 The Columbia-Greene campus includes four academic buildings – the Main Building, the Arts Center, the Technology Center, the Professional Academic Center – and the Day Care Center.

-Project Renew, a $13 million renovation — involving the Main Building and some other campus facilities — was completed in the summer of 1998.
-The project refitted the building for the twentyfirst century, including a geothermal heating and air-conditioning system and wiring of classrooms for video, audio, and Internet access.
-Highlights include new science and nursing labs, computer classrooms, and learning resource and student services centers.
+The Main Building houses science and nursing labs, computer classrooms, and learning resource and student services centers.
 The facility also houses a library, gymnasium, student center, and faculty and administrative offices.

 Built in the postmodern style, the Arts Center provides a creative setting in which to study the fine and performing arts.
 With a 450-seat theater at its core, the gabled building features sky-lit studio spaces for painting and sculpture as well as a ceramics studio and a state of-the-art photography studio.
 The airy structure also includes a dance studio, several teaching classrooms, and the Foundation Art Gallery.
 The theater, which is equipped with professional lighting and sound systems, is designed to accommodate full-scale dramas and musicals as well as live concerts.

 The Technology Center, also of postmodern architecture, is the focal point of the College’s programs in automotive technology.
 While introductory courses cover all types of vehicles, specialized programs offer students a closer look at specific manufacturers, such as Toyota, Lexus and Subaru.
 This building is outfitted with appropriate tools and equipment to train our students to become certified entry-level technicians.
 The Technology Center is also home to the College’s Medical Assisting program.